Maracucho Spanish

 Maracucho is characterized by its use of many words and expressions that are different from Venezuelan Spanish and its markedly different accent from those of other regions of the country.
 In terms of pronunciation, it has much in common with Venezuelan and other Caribbean dialects, more obviously aspiration of [x] and syllable-final /s/.
 An interesting fact is that the demonyms of Maracaibo are due to the type of speech used by the people of Municipality.
-The Maracuchos are characterized, often by people in other states of Venezuela, for being foul-mouthed and vulgar, but these jugements differ by region.
+The Maracuchos are characterized, often by people in other states of Venezuela, for being foul-mouthed and vulgar, but these judgments differ by region.

 The Maracuchos are distinguished by their use of unique phrases in Venezuela and their use of colloquial language, some examples of which are: ¡Que molleja!, ¡A la vaina!, ¡A la verga! that indicate astonishment, Mollejúo to mean something big.
 Other expressions such as "Mialma" and "Vergación", for example "¡Mialma, no sabía esa verga!" and the "Vergación" when something seems surprising also to emphasize that if in the size, color, odor and other characteristics of what they refer to, example; "Vergación de grande es tu casa" or "vergación, que molleja de calor hay" usually it is used by the maracaiberos as these expressions are seen as rude or vulgar.